Discover How to Pick the Best Crochet Yarn: A 2023 Guide

 With the support of my amazing customers, my work has now reached dozens of countries around the world.

-My fiance and I now work together from our sailboat, Serenity NOW!
+My fiance and I now work together and enjoy sailing our boat, Serenity NOW!

-Each Mermaidcat pattern comes with step-by-step photos, making it accessible for both beginners and experts alike.
+Each Mermaidcat pattern comes with step-by-step photos, accessible for both beginners and experts alike.

 I also provide free crochet patterns and tutorials on my YouTube channel to help you enhance your crochet skills and achieve your desired results.